shopgate/retail-red-docs/markdown/api-reference/general/authentication.md

 ### Password

 To request a new token via the password method, call the endpoint `/oauth/token`.
-Enter the clientId and clientSecret (provided by retail.red) in the `Authorization`, base64 encoded, like the basic authentication method.
+Enter the clientId and clientSecret (provided by Shopgate) in the `Authorization`, base64 encoded, like the basic authentication method.
 The body must contain the email address of the API user in the username and password.
 Enter the tenantType (always "merchant" for now).
 Set the merchantCode of the merchant for whom you want to send the request as the `tenantId`.

 > **Note**